Wycliffe-USA/mpdx-ios-client-app/README.md

     ![alt text](ReadMeAssets/configure-xcode-project/xcode-app-delegate.png) <br><br>
   - AppDelegate.swift will need an instance conforming to AppConfigInterface.swift.
 See the next step for setting this up.
 - Add AppConfig.swift.
 Follow the same instructions when adding AppDelegate.swift.
 - Add usage descriptions.
-These are descriptions apple looks for when a user attempts the device access contacts or device face id.
+These are descriptions apple looks for when a user attempts to access device contacts or device face id.
 These files can't be bundled with  MPDXiOSLib and instead must be manually added to your Xcode project.
   - Download MPDXiOSLib zip [here](https://github.com/CruGlobal/mpdx-ios-lib/archive/refs/heads/master.zip).
-  - In finder look for the directory /Sources/MPDXiOSLib/Resources/UsageDescriptions/ and copy this directory into your project directory where Assets.xcassets, Info.plist, and .entitlements live.
+  - In finder look in the downloaded directory for /Sources/MPDXiOSLib/Resources/UsageDescriptions/ and copy the UsageDescriptions directory into your project directory where Assets.xcassets, Info.plist, and .entitlements live.
 Make sure you're in finder and not the Xcode project.
     ![alt text](ReadMeAssets/configure-xcode-project/xcode-usage-descriptions-directory.png) <br><br>
   - Back in Xcode right click your project directory and choose Add Files and choose the Usage Descriptions directory you just added.
 Ensure Create groups is checked.
     ![alt text](ReadMeAssets/configure-xcode-project/xcode-add-files.png) <br><br>
     ![alt text](ReadMeAssets/configure-xcode-project/xcode-add-usage-descriptions.png) <br><br>
   - You should now see the Usage Descriptions InfoPlist files in your Xcode project.
     ![alt text](ReadMeAssets/configure-xcode-project/xcode-usage-descriptions.png) <br><br>
+  - That's it.
+You should now be able to run your project in Xcode.